bluefireteam/audioplayers/troubleshooting.md

 ### [iOS, macOS] Urls or Paths without a file extension

-At the moment player of iOS and macOS (`AVPlayer` on Darwin) only accepts to play files with an extension (like `.mp3` or `.wav`).
+At the moment, the player of iOS and macOS (`AVPlayer` on Darwin) only accepts to play files with an extension (like `.mp3` or `.wav`).
 Make sure these are available or help us fix the issue #803.

 ### Gapless Looping